jeryiwang/volleybot/README.md

 - Posts a ✅ healthy or ❌ stale warning in the log channel based on this check.

 ### 🔄 Smart Roster Posting
-- Bot runs 24/7 (on Render) and updates the roster every minute.
+- Bot runs 24/7 (on Render) and updates the roster every 5 minutes.
 - If nothing has changed, it skips posting to avoid spam.
 - All messages are edited in-place using stored message IDs.